Ahmad Benali: Brescia

-However, at the end of the 2014–15 season, Benali's contract at Brescia was expecting to end, as well as, the club began having financial problem.
+However, at the end of the 2014–15 season, Benali's contract at Brescia was due to expire, and the club began experiencing financial problems.
 Benali had attracted interests from Inter Milan, Sampdoria, Sassuolo, Chievo, Celtic and Everton.

 Palermo

-In the summer of 2015, after three seasons playing for Brescia, he moved to the Serie A club Palermo on a free transfer signing a four-year contract.
+In the summer of 2015, after three seasons playing for Brescia, he moved to the Serie A club Palermo on a free transfer, signing a four-year contract.

-However, Benali struggled to make a break into the Palermo's first team and was expected to be loaned out by Manager Maurizio Zamparini.
+However, Benali struggled to make a break into Palermo's first team and was expected to be loaned out by Manager Maurizio Zamparini.

 Pescara

 Shortly after joining Palermo, Benali was loaned out Pescara immediately until the end of the 2015–16 season on 29 August 2015.

 Benali made his Pescara debut in the opening game of the season, making his first start, in a 4–0 loss against Livorno.
 Benali established himself in the first team at Pescara and scored his first Pescara goal on 17 October 2015, in a 3–0 win over Trapani.
 Benali's second goal came on 24 January 2016, in a 4–0 win over Perugia.
 Benali then scored his third goal of the season, in a 5–2 loss against Pro Vercelli on 5 March 2016.
 However, Benali was sent–off on 2 April 2016, in a 2–1 win over Calcio Como and was banned for four matches as a result.
 After serving four matches, Benali returned to the first team and scored after two weeks from his return, in a 5–2 win over Modena on 14 May 2016.
 Benali then played a role for the club when he scored in the first leg of the promotion play-offs, in a 2–0 win over Trapani and the club would go on to be promoted to Serie A after drawing 1–1.
 Benali went on to finish the 2015–16 season at Pescara, making thirty–time appearance and scoring five times.

 Having previously stated he would like to join Pescara on permanently, Benali got his wish to join the club on 9 June 2016, shortly after the club's promotion to Serie A. and was given a number ten shirt ahead of the 2016–17 season.
 Benali scored his first Serie A goal, in the opening game of the season, in a 2–2 draw against Napoli.